Emmett Till: Lynching

 Bryant and Milam were questioned by Leflore County sheriff George Smith.
 They admitted they had taken the boy from his great-uncle's yard, but claimed they had released him the same night in front of Bryant's store.
 Bryant and Milam were arrested for kidnapping.
-Word got out that Till was missing, and soon Medgar Evers, Mississippi state field secretary for the National Association for the Advancement of Colored People (NAACP), and Amzie Moore, head of the NAACP's Bolivar County chapter, became involved.
+Word spread that Till was missing, and soon Medgar Evers, Mississippi state field secretary for the National Association for the Advancement of Colored People (NAACP), and Amzie Moore, head of the NAACP's Bolivar County chapter, became involved.
 They disguised themselves as cotton pickers and went into the cotton fields in search of any information that might help find Till.

 Three days after his abduction and murder, Till's swollen and disfigured body was found by two boys who were fishing in the Tallahatchie River.
-His head was very badly mutilated: he had been shot above the right ear, an eye was dislodged from the socket, there was evidence that he had been beaten on the back and the hips, and his body weighted by a fan blade fastened around his neck with barbed wire.
-Till was nude, but wearing a silver ring with the initials "L. T." and "May 25, 1943" carved in it.
+His head was badly mutilated: he had been shot above the right ear, an eye was dislodged from the socket, there was evidence that he had been beaten on the back and hips, and his body was weighted by a fan blade fastened around his neck with barbed wire.
+Till was nude, but wearing his father's silver ring with the initials "L. T." and "May 25, 1943" carved in it.
 (Note: Many years later, there were allegations that Till had been castrated.
 (Mitchell, 2007) John Cothran, the deputy sheriff who was at the scene where Till was removed from the river testified, however, that apart from the decomposition typical of a body being submerged in water, his genitals had been intact.
 (FBI [2006]: Appendix Court transcript, p.
 176.)
 Mamie Till-Mobley also confirmed this in her memoirs.
 (Till-Bradley and Benson, p.
 135.))
 His face was unrecognizable due to trauma and having been submerged in water.
 Mose Wright was called to the river to identify Till.
 The silver ring that Till was wearing was removed, returned to Wright, and passed on to the district attorney as evidence.